MachineLearningAccount/CoursesProject/README.md

 # CoursesProject
-The Machine Learning course for Beginers
+The practical part of the Machine Learning course for Beginers.
+There is my decisions of the course's tasks in this repository.